 - Believe in your child – the more you believe in her the more she will believe in herself

-- Don’t constantly talk and ask about with whom he did or didn’t talk today – it raises his anxiety level and his feeling like a failure index!
+- Don’t constantly talk and ask about with whom he did or didn’t talk today – it raises his anxiety level and his feeling like a failure!

 - See your child as so much more than someone with a difficulty (SM) – see him as a person who sings, dances, is wise, kind, funny…….

-- Be aware that the hyper-sensitivity that caused the SM can be channeled in the future to meaningful relationships and a deep understanding of the world
+- Be aware that the sensitivity that caused the SM can be channeled in the future to meaningful relationships and a deep understanding of the world

 - Help her develop her talents and her personality so that she has achievements to feel good about